Open Bible Data Home About News OET Key

 Note 1 topic: figures-of-speech / simile

-The color (white) of the woman’s teeth is being compared to the color (white) of sheep after they have had their wool cut off and then washed in the water of a stream.
-If it would be helpful to your readers, you could state explicitly these two points of comparison as modeled by the UST.
+The writer is saying that the white color of the woman’s teeth is being compared to the white color of sheep after they have been shorn and washed.
+If it would be helpful in your language, you could state that explicitly.

 Note 2 topic: figures-of-speech / activepassive